SamueleGiraudo/Calimba/README.md

 All (when well-formed) are expressions: notes, assemblies of notes, context specifications (layouts, time layouts, synthesizers, _etc._).
 For this reason, it is possible to build complex expressions by nesting some smaller ones, without any particular restriction.
-"Let" expressions can be used to write concise code, where names have restricted scopes.
+Besides, "Let in" expressions can be used to write concise code, where names have restricted scopes.

 ### Tree patterns and composition